caktus/guidebook/docs/RDS.md

     the staging instances can be smaller.)
 -   We need a different RDS instance for each Postgres version we are using.
--   We can host multiple sites\' and projects\' data for the same client on the same RDS instance, as long as the preceding requirements are met.
+-   We can host multiple sites' and projects' data for the same client on the same RDS instance, as long as the preceding requirements are met.